On Twitter

 Why Is Substance Abuse and Behavioral Disorder Counseling a Job of Tomorrow?

 Substance abuse has become all too common as people struggle with the stresses of everyday life.
 The demand for substance abuse and behavioral disorder counselors consequently remains high.
-Employment opportunities for substance abuse and behavioral disorder counselors will see positive growth through 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for substance abuse and behavioral disorder counselors will see positive growth, according to the Bureau of Labor Statistics.
 The average annual salary for substance abuse and behavioral disorder counselors is $37,030.

 What Does a Substance Abuse and Behavioral Disorder Counselor Do?